romainsacchi/carculator/docs/introduction.rst

 Outputs from PIK's REMIND are used to project expected progress in different sectors into ecoinvent.
 For example, the efficiency of electricity-producing technologies as well as the electricity mixes in the future for the main world regions are built upon REMIND outputs.
-The library used to create hybrid versions of ecoinvent from PIK's REMIND is called `rmnd_lca <https://github.com/romainsacchi/rmnd-lca>`_.
+The library used to create hybrid versions of the ecoinvent database from PIK's REMIND is called `rmnd_lca <https://github.com/romainsacchi/rmnd-lca>`_.
 This means that, as it is, the inventory cannot properly link to ecoinvent 3.6 unless some transformation is performed before.
 These transformations are in fact performed by default when exporting the inventory.
 Hence, when doing: